About

 Nicholas (Nick) Mejia

-Nicholas Mejia is a fourth-year PhD candidate in Aerospace Engineering.
+Nicholas Mejia is a fifth-year PhD candidate in Aerospace Engineering.
 His research interests include high speed fluids and shock wave phenomena.
 Previously, his research projects have included comparing flight test data to blade element momentum theory based quadrotor control algorithms, investigating supersonic torpedo shockwaves, and supersonic retropropulsion.
 He is currently continuing research on supersonic retropropulsion, a potential enabling technology for human Mars landings.

 Joshua Smith headshot